We have provided a high-quality Design and Technology Curriculum which will inspire and challenge our pupils by:

 Four strands of the Design and Technology Curriculum run through each unit (Design, Make, Evaluate and Technical Knowledge) and the fifth strand, Cooking and Nutrition is a standalone unit each year.
 Where possible, links are made with other curriculum subjects, as these will often lend ‘purpose’ and ‘user’ for the products which pupils will design and make.
 A rolling programme ensures that all pupils are taught the full entitlement of Design and Technology curriculum within our mixed age class structure.
-Please click on the link below to see our rolling programme.

 How our pupils will be taught the Design and Technology Curriculum (implementation):

 Design and Technology is taught in blocks each term.
 This allows the curriculum to be studied in depth as pupils will have time to complete longer pieces of work over the course of a block rather than in short weekly sessions.
 In EYFS, Expressive Arts and Design projects are taught in blocks and pupils will also access continuous provision through the term which allows them to return to and build on their previous learning, refining ideas and developing their ability to represent them (Development Matters).